AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLSystemUnitClass/README.md

 AMLSystemUnitClass Class
 ========================
-AutomationML 2.1 APIAn AMLSystemUnitClass is a SystemUnitClass which can contain [AMLPort][1] AML objects.
+An AMLSystemUnitClass is a SystemUnitClass which can contain [AMLPort][1] AML objects.

 Inheritance Hierarchy